Japan aims to abandon nuclear power by 2030s

 The government estimated last week it will need to spend about 3.1 trillion yen ($40.03 billion) more on fuel imports a year if it abandons nuclear power immediately.

-Japan's hunger for energy has helped sustain an investment boom in gas projects from Australia to new export terminals in the U.S., where a shale gas revolution is in full swing.
+Japan's hunger for energy has helped sustain an investment boom in gas projects from Australia to new export terminals in the United States, where a shale gas revolution is in full swing.
 LNG prices also soared earlier this year as Japan scoured the world for supplies.

 The new policy was adopted 18 months after the earthquake and tsunami devastated Tokyo Electric Power Co's Fukushima Daiichi plant, triggering meltdowns, spewing radiation and forcing some 160,000 people to flee.

-Tomoko Abe, an opposition lawmaker who heads a non-partisan group seeking to abandon atomic power, told Reuters the new strategy was lacking in key details.

-"More than (a promise to) exit nuclear power in the 2030s, which is a long way away, what the people want to know is what they are going to do about restarting reactors," Abe said.

-The government's strategy calls for a push to reduce energy consumption through efficiency and other measures to at least 10 percent less than 2010 levels.
+The new strategy also calls for a push to reduce energy consumption through efficiency and other measures to at least 10 percent less than 2010 levels.

 Noda's decision is unlikely to resolve fierce debate over whether reducing atomic power's role will do more harm or good to the economy.
 Nuclear power provided 30 percent of Japan's electricity before the Fukushima disaster crippled the sector.